statelyai/xstate-python/README.md

 1. Run `python3.7 -m venv .venv` to create a virtual environment
 2. Run `source .venv/bin/activate` to go into that virtual environment
 3. Run `pip install -r requirements_dev.txt` to install all of the dependencies in `requirements.txt` (which includes `pytest`)
+4. Run `npm i @scion-scxml/test-framework` to download scxml files
-4. Run `pytest` to run the tests! 👩‍🔬
+5. Run `pytest` to run the tests! 👩‍🔬

 ## Related Projects